Leantime/leantime/README.md

 We can help you set up Leantime in your environment and customize it to your needs.
 Our support plans are [outlined on our website](https://leantime.io/priority-support/).

 Please note: We currently only support the official Leantime docker compose and standard installations.
 We only offer support for the most recent version.

-We do not offer support for Cloudron, Elastio, Turnkey, or other external distribution platforms sharing unofficial versions of Leantime.
+We do not offer support for Cloudron, Elestio, Turnkey, or other external distribution platforms sharing unofficial versions of Leantime.

 ## Contributing